The Composure Economy: Why Outrage Became the Internet’s Most Valuable Currency (Attention Economy Explained)

 Our first instinct is to blame politics, when the deeper driver is attention economics.
 What?
 That sounds highbrow and like it should be in a sociology textbook, not something a Bruce Coffman would write.
 It’s not as scary as it sounds.
 Well, it is as scary as it sounds, just not as complicated as it sounds.
 Attention economics is basically, they need ad revenue, clicks, shares, subscribers, viewers, yadda yadda, so they feed your rage machine to keep you hooked and clicking.
 And gosh darn it, we keep doing it.

 How on earth do we break free of that mess?
-The Composure Economy is the answer.
+This is what I call the Composure Economy.
 Another sociology textbook sounding beast, but basically it’s just this: Where chaos is the dominant currency, calm thinking becomes rare and valuable.
 Composure isn’t apathy.
 It’s not “not caring.”
 It’s not disengagement, burying your head in the sand and vegging out to more streaming nonsense.
 It just means thinking before reacting.
 Taking just a second to wonder what it is the “system” is getting out of keeping you upset about this, that or the other.
 And not letting yourself get played.
 That’s the big one.
 In a chaos economy, composure becomes personal currency.
 Going forward in these “unprecedented” times, those who conserve and carefully preserve their currency of composure are going to be powerful.
 They might even reshape systems.
 For the better.

 Historically, calm thinking was considered normal.
 Not that long ago, critical thinking was even considered normal and even admirable.
 Not scary and big and bad and oh my goodness, run!
 Now it disrupts the system.
 Because composure breaks the outrage loop.
 When someone refuses emotional bait, algorithms lose engagement, manipulative narratives lose power, propaganda becomes less effective.
 Calm thinking becomes a quiet form of rebellion.
 What this kind of looks like is a simple then versus now thing.
 Then: thinking before reacting, reading full articles instead of chugging headlines, slower news cycles that gave us a minute to absorb actual information.
 Versus the unfortunate now: instant reaction, algorithmic amplification, disingenuous emotional framing.

 Everyone participates in the attention economy, like it or not, believe it or not.
 Every click, share, and comment is a vote for the system we want.
+We're feeding and training algorithms with our engagement.
 So the real question becomes: What are we choosing to reward?
+Outrage-driven content or well thought out logic based civil discourse?

 The people who shape culture are not always the loudest.
 Well, shouldn’t be, anyway.
 Here lately it sure seems like those who scream the loudest shape the world we’re stuck trying to survive in.
 But sometimes the ones who truly shape culture, make positive change, are simply the ones who refuse to panic.
 Quiet minds start loud fires.